EPC Cost 2026: £60–£120 for UK Homes

 Under the Energy Performance of Buildings (England and Wales) Regulations 2012, you must have a valid EPC before you market your property for sale.
 This means the certificate must be lodged on the official register before your estate agent creates the listing or you begin advertising privately.

 The penalty for marketing a property without a valid EPC is a fine of up to £5,000, issued by your local authority's trading standards team.
 In practice, enforcement is most commonly directed at estate agents, but the legal obligation rests with the seller.
 The EPC is one of the essential documents needed to sell a house.
+For help preparing all your pre-sale paperwork, see our guide on what to do before listing your house.

 What happens during an EPC assessment